marioperator/BusinessCentral-LoopbackFix/README.md

-# 🔧 Business Central - Fix Loopback Authentication Issue
+# 🔧 Microsoft Dynamics NAV / Business Central on-prem - Fix Loopback Authentication Issue

 This repository contains a PowerShell script that **disables the Loopback Check** on Windows systems.
 It is useful in development environments where you configure public URLs for Business Central (e.g., `https://bcclient.domain.com`) **on the same machine**.